-- Pool exercises like aqua fit, aqua lymphatic therapy or just walking in water (water pressure is like a natural compression garment, especially when you stand and move against it) - Walking, gentle cycling, dancing and light aerobics - Gentle stretching and rest after any type of cardiovascular exercise or strength training - Yoga and Pilates; however, if you have upper body lymphedema, ask your instructor for alternatives to poses that require static weight-bearing of the arms (e.g. downward dog) - Changing activities to avoid overusing one area, e.g. if you have arm lymphedema, vacuum one room at a time rather than the whole house in one go
+- Pool exercises like water aeroboics, water lymphatic therapy or just walking in water (water pressure is like a natural compression garment, especially when you stand and move against it) - Walking, gentle cycling, dancing and light aerobics - Yoga and Pilates; however, if you have upper body lymphedema, ask your instructor for alternatives to poses that require static weight-bearing of the arms (e.g. downward dog) - Changing activities to avoid overusing one area, e.g. if you have arm lymphedema, vacuum one room at a time rather than the whole house in one go